turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 I'm going to give you a user story.
 Based on that user story lets write tests to accommodate each expectation.

 Some of you might be wondering what a user story is.
 A user story is expectations / guidelines that a user has for your application.
-In the wild you will typically recieves these as your spec.
+In the wild you will typically receives these as your spec.
 Typically your user story is actually your integration tests.
 The only difference is that it's meant for a human to read and not a computer.
 So lets take a normal user story and lets turn that into a test.

 ```